Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 Optional:

-- `conditions` (Attributes) A tokens will only be exchange when it matches all these criteria.
-To exchanging tokens issued from a different issuer, conditions must not be defined; On the contrary, to exchange tokens issued from the target issuer itself, conditions must be defined. (see [below for nested schema](#nestedatt--config--token_exchange--subject_token_issuers--conditions))
+- `conditions` (Attributes) A token will only be exchanged when it matches all these criteria.
+To exchange tokens issued by a different issuer, `conditions` must not be defined.
+In contrast, to exchange tokens issued by the target issuer itself, `conditions` must be defined. (see [below for nested schema](#nestedatt--config--token_exchange--subject_token_issuers--conditions))
 - `issuer` (String) Tokens of whose iss claim matches this value will be exchanged.
 Not Null
+- `jwks_uri` (String) An explicit JWKS endpoint for this issuer.
+This field should be left empty when this issuer is the same as the target issuer.
+It is only used when `verify_signature` is `true`.
+When set, Kong fetches the signing keys from this URI directly instead of using OIDC Discovery.
+- `verify_signature` (Boolean) When true, Kong cryptographically verifies the signature of the incoming subject token before exchanging it.
+This field should be left empty or set to `false` when this issuer is the same as the target issuer.
+Defaults to `false` for backward compatibility.
+Default: false

 <a id="nestedatt--config--token_exchange--subject_token_issuers--conditions"></a>
 ### Nested Schema for `config.token_exchange.subject_token_issuers.conditions`